 Without hesitation, it is impossible to be a prolific writer if you are always getting

 No one but a writer is permitted the luxury of throwing up their hands and saying they can’t work for days, if not months!
 No doctor, lawyer, accountant or anyone else considers any type of block legitimate but writers.
 Imagine going to a doctor for a mysterious ailment and being told, “Come back in a couple of months.
 I have

 You Need Plots

 It helped that I collected story plots for years before I began to write, but not having saved plots is no excuse.
-Once I committed to write I set my mind to develop original thoughts.
+Once I committed to writing I set my mind to develop original thoughts.
 Good and bad ideas all went down on a list.
 Being intentional with these ideas starts the wheels turning.

 Research Fuels the Idea Engine

 The best time for research is before you write.
 My research goes into an auxiliary Word file that I create for each project.
-The things that I learn not only fuel the evolution of the story but helps establish the breath of the story itself.
+The things that I learn not only fuel the evolution of the story but helps establish the breadth of the story itself.
 Research has to be part of the joy of writing.
 It is an opportunity to expand one’s tent, so to speak.